History & Values

 Our school is built on the edge of the beautiful Monken Hadley Common at the northern tip of the London Borough of Barnet.
 Monks founded Monken Hadley in the 13th century and a school was built by the Church of England in partnership with the government in 1832.
 The Common leads to Hadley Woods which used to be part of Enfield Chase.
 Royalty hunted here and in 1777 King George the 3rd passed an act of parliament giving the villagers local farming rights.

 From the small one-class beginning, this small school has grown so that now there are 150 children housed in 5 classes.
 Increasingly diverse in culture, the school represents the richly varied community in High Barnet and the surrounding area.
-The school enjoys a strong partnership with the parish church of St Mary the Virgin and the school church service is held there every week.
+The school enjoys a strong partnership with the parish church of St Mary the Virgin.
+The children and staff attend church services there on the major Christian festivals in the church calendar.
 The school badge features our church tower and its famous 'cresset beacon'.

 SCHOOL VALUES STATEMENT